DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 * setup what to backup and schedule

 Kopia should now run on boot and be easy to manage through web GUI.<br>
-Be it creating backup jobs, mounting old snapshots, or just looking around if all works as it should.
+Be it creating backup jobs, mounting old snapshots to restore files, or just looking around if all works as it should.

 It is also popular to use [nssm](https://nssm.cc/) to start up and manage Kopia as a service.